What movement types are available?

 VariationMargin

 This movement type has no effect on the units of a holding.
 Instead, it can be used to adjust the notional cost basis of a holding in a Future or CFD instrument up or down as part of a mark-to-market valuation strategy for realizing daily PnL.
-For a demonstration, see this Jupyter Notebook.
+For a demonstration, see this tutorial.

 Carry